Mincka/ha-addons/firefox_edge/README.md

 A huge thank to him for the great containers created and maintained.
 He's the real hero who needs to be [supported](https://github.com/sponsors/jlesage).

-## Difference with the original container
+## Differences with the original container

+There are a few differences that were either required for this container to work as an Add-on or just my own tweaks based on my preferences:

+- Edge version: this container is not based on Alpine **Stable** but Alpine **Edge**.
+The main reason was to benefit from the latest Firefox version available.
+During the startup, the container may show in the log an older version of Firefox, it can be ignored.
+It attempts to update Firefox each time the container starts.
-To make it compatible with Home Assistant persistence, I needed to remap folders and to do so, the startup script runs as `root`.
+- To make it compatible with Home Assistant persistence, I needed to remap folders and to do so, the startup script runs as `root`.
 I will try to avoid this in the future.

 ## How to use